Grant Road railway station: Overview

-Towards the west of the Grant Road station is Nana Chowk (named after Jaganath Shunkerseth) and residential localities of Gamdevi, Raghav Wadi, Shastri Hall, Talmaki Wadi, Navi Chikhal Wadi, Juni Chikhal Wadi, Bhaji Gully (the local vegetable market).
+Towards the west of the Grant Road station is the Nana Chowk (named after Jaganath Shunkerseth) and the residential localities of Gamdevi, Raghav Wadi, Shastri Hall, Talmaki Wadi, Navi Chikhal Wadi, Juni Chikhal Wadi, and Bhaji Gully (the local vegetable market).
 To the east of Grant Road station is the retail electronic market of Bombay along Lamington Road.
-Grant Road station also connects famous Radha Gopinath Temple [ISKCON] at Chowpatty.
+Grant Road station also connects to the famous Radha Gopinath Temple [ISKCON] at Chowpatty.
 Novelty cinema is at the junction of Grant Road with Lamington Road.

 Famous places accessible to the West are Gowalia Tank (also known as August Kranti Maidan), Mani Bhavan at Gamdevi, Bhartiya Vidya Bhavan, Bhavan's College, Wilson College, Girgaum Chowpatty and Walkeshwar.

 Famous places accessible from the East are Gol Deol off Duncan Road, Chor Bazaar on Mutton Street, Hurkisondas Hospital, Prathana Samaj, Badr Baug.

 For information on area, see Grant Road.

 Accessibility

 Bus routes connecting Grant Road Station (West) include bus number A-155 and 104.
 Bus number A-155 is a ring route via Pedder Road.

 Bus routes connecting Grant Road Station (East) include bus number A-102.
 Bus number A-102 is a ring route via the Vijay Vallabh Chowk or Pydhonie.

 Bus routes crossing the Grant Road station on the Frere Bridge include A-104, A-105, A-135, 121, A-126, 122, A-42 and A-85.